The clocks roll back this Sunday, reversing daylight saving time (DST) and giving more than 1.5 billion people worldwide an extra hour of sleep.

 One study in Canada found that the loss of an hour of sleep in the spring caused an eight percent increase in the number of traffic accidents.
 In the fall, the rate dropped by the same amount, as everyone caught up on the sleep they’d been missing during the long summer months.

 But despite the lost sleep, DST does offer one benefit: an extra hour of sunlight during the evening.
-Another study found that by commuting home in daylight instead of in darkness, drivers were better able to avoid lethal car crashes, particularly those involving pedestrians.

 The authors estimated that 901 fatal crashes over a five-year period, of which 727 killed pedestrians, could have been avoided if daylight saving time had been in effect year-round.